spe301/Potosnail/README.md

   * ClusterIt
     input: data(pandas dataframe), clusters(n categories you want the data segmented into)
     output: a visual representation of clustering the data with K-means
+  * ClusterIt2D
+    input: data, clusters (number of clusters)
+    output: your dataset reduced to 2 features for an easier visuals
+   * AMC
+     input: X, y, task (classification or regression)
+     output: The best sklearn model suitable for the task

 2. DeepLearning
   * Powers